jselliott/NSACodebreaker19/Task 1/README.md

 * sha256sum terrorTime.apk (Linux/OSX)
 * Get-FileHash terrorTime.apk (Windows PowerShell)

-To retrieve the client credentials, you can open the README file and you'll see two test accounts formatted like <user>--vhost-<number>@terrortime.app and a client secret.
+To retrieve the client credentials, you can open the README file and you'll see two test accounts formatted like user--vhost-number@terrortime.app and a client secret.
 The submission should be formatted like:

   *test1--vhost-1234@terrortime.app:secret1*